-The Occupational Health team can advise on your vaccination requirements in regards to employment at the University.
-Immunisations may be provided by Occupational Health, Health Service or by your doctor.
+The Occupational Health team can advise on your vaccination requirements in regard to employment at the University.
+Immunisations may be provided by Occupational Health, Health Service, or by your doctor.
 For immunisation services provided by the University of Melbourne Health Service please refer to their website.

 The University Health & Safety Services team coordinates an annual University of Melbourne Influenza Vaccination Program.